Create Patch Panels From Scratch: An Example

 The end goal is:

-- Patch Panel Ais connected to PatchPanel B.
+Panel Ais connected to PatchPanel B. - Patch

-- Patch Panel Ais patched toswitch-01.
+Panel Ais patched toswitch-01. - Patch

-- Patch Panel Bis patched to devices in the same rack as patchPanel B.
+Panel Bis patched to devices in the same rack as patchPanel B.

-Creating Patch Panel Models
+Create Patch Panel Models

 - Go to Resources > Assets > Patch Panel Models > Create.